-Our site-level community grievance mechanisms complement our global, publicly-available reporting options associated with our Principles of Business Conduct, which are available to our employees and supply chain partners (via our Supplier Code of Conduct).
-Both mechanisms reflect our commitment to remedying adverse impacts we cause or to which we contribute.
-They also help us manage and reduce risks by identifying and addressing problems before they escalate into larger conflicts.
-We do not tolerate retaliation against any employee, community stakeholder, or supplier for raising a question or concern about the Company’s business practices in good faith through mechanisms including the FCX Compliance Line or cooperating in the investigation of such a concern.
-Use of our grievance mechanisms does not preclude access to judicial or other non-judicial grievance mechanisms.
+Our site-level community grievance mechanisms support our commitment to remedying adverse impacts we cause or to which we contribute.
+They also help us manage and reduce risks by identifying and addressing problems before escalation into larger conflicts.
+We do not tolerate retaliation against anyone for raising in good faith a question or concern about our business practices or for cooperating in an investigation of such a concern.
+Use of our community grievance mechanisms does not preclude access to judicial or other non-judicial grievance mechanisms.

-In 2017, we initiated a project to review our internal and external grievance management procedures against the effectiveness criteria outlined in the UN Guiding Principles (i.e., legitimate, accessible, predictable, equitable, transparent, rights-compatible, a source of continuous learning, and based on engagement and dialogue).
+In 2018, we continued to review our internal and external grievance management procedures against the effectiveness criteria outlined in the UN Guiding Principles (i.e., legitimate, accessible, predictable, equitable, transparent, rights-compatible and a source of continuous learning, based on engagement and dialogue).
 In addition to conducting our own internal benchmarking, we hosted a series of guided discussions on our grievance management process to gain insight from community stakeholders on their understanding of the process.

 PHOTO DESCRIPTIONS: (top) Sierrita successfully worked with Green Valley and Sahuarita residents to address approximately 630 complaints (from locations shown in green) received via its Community Information and Grievance Line related to a series of dust events in October 2018. (bottom) El Abra maintains three mailboxes in Alto El Loa for neighboring community members to raise concerns, ask questions, submit grievances and offer suggestions, with a commitment to respond within 30 days.